 As early as 1946, it became evident that a permanent polonium production facility was needed.
-The site selected for the permanent Mound Laboratory facility was on a hill 878-ft above sea level and about 200 ft above the Miami River in Miamisburg, Ohio.
+The site selected for the permanent Mound Laboratory facility was on a hill 878 feet above sea level and about 200 ft above the Miami River in Miamisburg, Ohio.
 Mound Laboratory became the first permanent U.S. Atomic Energy Commission facility in May 1948.
-There were originally 14 buildings with 360,000 ft2 of space.
+It is the Mound Laboratory that is the subject of this site profile; Units I-IV, referred to as 'the Monsanto Chemical Company' or 'Dayton Laboratory' are not within the scope of this document.
+At the Mound Laboratory there were originally 14 buildings with 360,000 ft2 of space.
 Polonium processing began in February 1949.